darktorres/Piwigo/doc/README_en.txt

 http://your.domain/photos

 Then identify as an administrator.
-A new link in Identification menu of main page will appear : Administration.
+A new link in Identification menu of main page will appear: Administration.
 Enter the administration panel.

 In the administration panel, take all your time for reading instructions explaining how to use your gallery.